How to contribute to scikit-image#

 To measure test coverage run:

-This will print a report with one line for each file in skimage, detailing the test coverage:
+This will run tests and print a report with one line for each file in skimage, detailing the test coverage:

 Name Stmts Exec Cover Missing